wsoccorsi/Long-Form-Technical-Book-Notes/Clean-Code-in-Python/Notes.md

 * Its not important to add the design pattern into documentation of code.
 Let the code speak for itself

 ## Chapter 10 - Clean Architecture
+* Separation of concerns - idk lul
+* A component - refers to one cohesive unit (it might be class for example).
+A component in arch terms means anything in the system that can be treated as working unit.
+* Undesirable for a system to be one monolithic component
+* Breaking that into multiple cohesive componets is a microservice arch..
+* Instead of making a service, think about whether you can make the architecture a python package to reuse code
+*